 Having grown up in the countryside I have always had a deep respect of nature.
 Since I was very young I have been fascinated with ancient myths and legends; local stories and tales from overseas that take their very essence from nature.

-I use various techniques to make my work such as using the edge of strips of stained glass and setting them indirectly in order to show the streaks found in the glass, and using the grout as a design element, as if I am “drawing in grout.”
+Throughout the years I have used various techniques to make my work, such as using the edge of strips of stained glass and setting them indirectly to show the streaks found in the glass.
+Another technique is using the grout as a design element, as if I am “drawing in grout.”

 After completing a foundation art diploma at Somerset College of Arts and Technology I enrolled on a Creative Arts degree course in Cheshire where I could experiment in various media including dance, photography, painting, performance and video.